 Removing Barriers to Justice

-Our grants and other support for over 35 legal aid nonprofits promote access to justice and remove barriers for people facing poverty, abuse, and discrimination.
+Our grants and other support for nearly 40 legal aid nonprofits promote access to justice and remove barriers for people facing poverty, abuse, and discrimination.

 Data Shows the Access to Justice Gap